nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 </div>

 ### Future commands
-Commands to be implemented in future versions
+Commands to be implemented in future versions.

 ##### Updates to data fields
 Data fields of a contact will be updated to meet the following specifications in future updates of *ComputingConnection*.